A Note about Isotopy and Concordance of Positive Scalar Curvature Metrics on Compact Manifolds with Boundary: Spaces of metrics defined by a spectral stability condition

 Indeed, the relevant computation reads as follows:

 where the last equality relies on the fact that, by construction, $\dot{\psi_t}=W_t=\nabla_{\sigma_t h_t}f_t$ and the very definition of $f_t$.

-(The desired computation is local, in particular it does not involve integration by parts, so that the boundary plays no role here, and the computation is just the same as that in Lemma 1.2 of \cite{ManSch15}.)
+(The desired computation is local, in particular it does not involve integration by parts, so that the boundary plays no role here; thus, one can just follow that given in the proof of \cite[Lemma 1.2]{ManSch15}.)
 Hence, if we simply set $\tilde{h}_t=\psi_t^* (\sigma_t h_t)$ the desired conclusion follows. \end{proof}

-\begin{corollary} Let $X$ be a compact manifold with boundary, and let $\M(X)$ be defined as above.
-Given any isotopy $(h_t)_{t\in I}$ in $\M(X)$ connecting two metrics having the same volume, meaning that $\int_X d\vol_{h_0}=\int_X d\vol_{h_1}$, there exists an isotopy $(\tilde{h}_t)_{t\in I}$ also lying in $\M(X)$, connecting the same metrics (i.\,e. with the same endpoints) possibly modulo the action of a pull-back (through a diffeomorphism) on $h_1$ and such that, in addition, $\frac{d}{dt}d\vol_{\tilde{h}_t}=0$ for all $t\in I$. \end{corollary}
+\begin{Corollary} Let $X$ be a compact manifold with boundary, and let $\M(X)$ be defined as above.
+Given any isotopy $(h_t)_{t\in I}$ in $\M(X)$ connecting two metrics having the same volume, meaning that $\int_X {\rm dvol}_{h_0}=\int_X {\rm dvol}_{h_1}$, there exists an isotopy $\big(\tilde{h}_t\big)_{t\in I}$ also lying in $\M(X)$, connecting the same metrics $($i.e., with the same endpoints$)$ possibly modulo the action of a pull-back $($through a diffeomorphism$)$ on $h_1$ and such that, in addition, $\frac{\rm d}{{\rm d}t}{\rm dvol}_{\tilde{h}_t}=0$ for all $t\in I$. \end{Corollary}

-When dealing with surfaces, one can further specify and strenghten the result.
+When dealing with surfaces, one can further specify and strengthen the result.